chetannn-github/Focus-A-Productivity-Mobile-Launcher-using-React-Native-CLI/README.md

 ## Todos

-1. Add homepage icons.  -- done
+1. Add Options to each app in app drawer (like hide, rename, appinfo , uninstall etc .)
 2. Display essential apps.
+(More effective.)

 3. Enhance settings page with more features.
 4. Show live LeetCode data.
 5. Implement LeetCode challenge feature.
-6. Transform this app into a launcher.